vaibhavviking/My-movies/README.md

 7. views: All Front End files
 8. server.js: NodeJS file for main server

-## Setting Up project on local environment
+## Setting Up Environment on local machine

 Follow these steps to set up the project
 1. You should have NodeJS installed in your local machine.
 If you don't have NodeJS then you can install NodeJS from https://nodejs.org/en/